remy/remysharp.com/public/drafts/chrome-remote-debugging-over-wifi.md

 Whilst your device is running in ADB over network mode, it's open for **anyone to connect** to your device.
 It's recommended that you use this method over a trusted network, and most importantly, turn off the ADB over network once you're finished.

-If you manually switched ADB to use the network (using the vanilla method), then disconnecting (using `adb disconnect`) should reset the state.
+If you manually switched ADB to use the network (using the vanilla method), then disconnecting (using `adb usb` to return to USB mode) should reset the state.